Stanford-BioE80/Stanford-BioE80.github.io/_docs/w4ps.md

 Referring back to class, recall the hierarchy based on the Part (bioparts), Devices, and Systems approach to abstraction.
 If you need a refresher, please use the following [link](https://parts.igem.org/Abstraction_Hierarchy).

-**Q.2.a.**  In your own words provide brief definitions for Parts, Devices, and Systems.
-(1 sentence each)
+**Q.2.a.**  In your own words, provide a 1 sentence definitions for Parts, Devices, and Systems.

 Briefly read the abstract from the paper titled: [Programmable protein circuits in living cells](https://science.sciencemag.org/content/361/6408/1252.long).